BolunThompson/notes-2/2023-reu-research_plan.md

 ### Previous Work
-In the summer of 2022, preliminary work was done refactoring the `yt` code to support loading in Enzo-E data as an octree.
-In addition, a script to load the data into `yt` manually was written.
+In the summer of 2022, preliminary work was done refactoring the `yt` code to support loading in Enzo-E data as an octree, as well as exploratory scripts.

 ## Objectives
 1. Write and test a frontend for `yt` to load Enzo-E data in an octree format